RidgeRun/openfd/docs/index.rst

 Installer documentation
 =======================

-The installer's objective is to aid in the deployment of firmware to a target board in a variety of ways.
+The installer is a tool that helps developers to deploy their firmware to a target board in a variety of ways.
+Most of the steps required to prepare a bootable SD card, flash programming, and other deployment scenarios, can be simplified and automated using this installer.

 It is designed for boards that run `U-Boot <http://www.denx.de/wiki/U-Boot>`_ as their bootloader, Embedded Linux as their kernel component, and requires a GNU/Linux host PC.

-Most of the steps required to prepare a bootable SD card, flash programming, and many other deployment scenarios, can be simplified and automated using this installer.

 Installation modes
 ------------------